51Degrees/specifications/pipeline-specification/features/properties.md

 A Property may return values of any type.
 However, there are certain types that are specifically expected and supported throughout the API.

-The primary limitation is that it must be possible for these types to be represented in JSON data.
+The primary limitation is that these type values will need to be represented in JSON data.

 As such, the core types are: